TreeHacks/hackpack-ml/README.md

 # hackpack-ml

-Make and deploy ML hacks with PyTorch
+Make and deploy ML hacks in PyTorch

 Training and iterating on ML models during hackathons poses challenges due to the limited time of the event.
 We hope to make this process easier with a hackpack!